 3DS protocol is able to acquire ten times more data during the message flow, cca 300 information.
 This data is primarily obtained from the merchant's site and buyer's devices.
 It is further used to evaluate the risk level of the transaction taking place.
-Based on this risk evaluation, Strong Customer Authentication will be required, or a Frictionless Transaction will take place.
+Based on this risk evaluation, Strong Customer Authentication is necessary, or a Frictionless Transaction will take place.
 This data enables the financial institution, bank, or card issuer to get to know their customers and potentially release them of additional authentication steps through the frictionless transaction process.

 Frictionless Transaction is the second big deal when it comes to 3DS2 over the original 3DS protocol.
-It is aligned with the PSD2 requirement and exempts SCA when the transaction is evaluated low risk.
+It is aligned with the PSD2 requirement and exempts SCA when the transaction is low risk.

 3DS2 supports technology to smoothly integrate 3D Secure flow with mobile in-app payment services and avoid HTTP redirections for authentication on mobile devices.
 One of the reasons many card issuers or banks had for abandoning 3DS transactions on mobile devices was HTTP redirection.

-Inherence elements are something that a payee gives onto, say, a mobile device, i.e. fingerprint scan, face or voice recognition, or other biometric or behavioral data.
-Possession elements are what the buyer owns, such as s HW token, mobile phone containing a mobile token for generating One Time Password.
-It should also be noted that the card also counts as a possession element, but only if it has been verified by a card reader, not by readable data printed on the card itself.
+Inherence elements are something that a payee gives onto, say, a mobile device; i.e. fingerprint scan, face or voice recognition, or other biometric or behavioral data.
+Possession elements are what the buyer owns; such as s HW token, mobile phone containing a mobile token for generating a One Time Password.
+Note that the card also counts as a possession element, but only if it has been verified by a card reader, not by readable data printed on the card itself.
 Finally, the knowledge element is something that the user knows by heart, i.e. a PIN, password, or a secure question.

 3DS2 relies on Strong Customer Authentication methods (SCA).
 The most acceptable method is bush with biometry, which contains both a top-notch user experience alongside the highest level of security using strong authentication methods.
 The push method exchanges transaction data from an eCommerce website to the buyer's mobile phone as well as the banking authentication application.
 This ensures the so-called Dynamic Linking and prevents man-in-the-middle attacks as well as potential changes done on the payee's account and/or charge amount by signing of critical data.
-Biometry will be used to associate the buyer with ''something that they are'', on a device they use, which is ''something they own''.
+Biometry associates the buyer with ''something that they are'', on a device they use, which is ''something they own''.